vshesh/Sexpr.jl/README.md

   * docstrings are ignored right now.
 * `(def var expr)` defines a variable.
 * `throw` is a function already in julia, so there's no special form dedicated to it.
+* `include` is a function already in julia, so there's no dedicated special form for it.

 * TODOS
   * loop/recur (this doesn't have a julia equivalent),